nexoracontrol-ops/hotpath-rs/crates/hotpath-backend/html_src/src/functions.md

 ## Memory profiling modes

-By default, allocation tracking is **cumulative**, meaning that a function's allocation count includes all allocations made by functions it calls (nested calls).
+By default, allocation tracking is **cumulative**, meaning that a function's allocation count includes all allocations made by nested instrumented functions it calls.
 Notably, it produces invalid results for recursive functions.
-To track only **exclusive** allocations (direct allocations made by each function, excluding nested calls), set the `HOTPATH_ALLOC_SELF=true` environment variable when running your program.
+To track only **exclusive** allocations (direct allocations made by each function, excluding nested instrumented calls), set the `HOTPATH_ALLOC_SELF=true` environment variable when running your program.

 ## Nightly features